Director: Dr. Tabitha Hart

 I currently have a job that requires me to do skilled communication work.
 Can I get internship units for this?

-Please see the Internship Director to discuss your situation.
+Please contact the Internship Director to discuss your situation.

-I’ve got my internship, and I’m enrolled in my COMM 190/198 CSIP units.
+I’ve got my internship, and I’m enrolled in my COMM internship units.
 Now what?

 As with any other class, you’ll be doing assignments throughout the semester for your internship units.
 To receive academic credit for your internship you must satisfactorily complete these assignments.
 Note that you'll do these assignments in addition to the work you do on your internship.